erikhallmarkdev/imagesorter/README.md

 This simple script allows you to copy landscape, portrait, and square photos in a directory into separate direcories.

+This script requires PIL(Python Image processing Library), which can be a bit touch to setup on Linux systems.

 ```
 Usage: imagesorter.py source-directory [options]